-Nasreen has also launched a powerful public health and education initiative.
-She and the LW women have made and given away hundreds of biodegradable antibacterial sanitary pads to rural women and girls who cannot afford basic hygienic supplies.
-She’s led body image and women’s health workshops in cramped rural schools and villages for those who often suffer in silence and stigma.
+LWH is a social enterprise that empowers and educates disadvantaged women by providing a paid training program in design, sewing, weaving, embroidery, knitting, jewelry-making, pattern work, and quality control.
+To date, LWH has trained over 100 Nepali women — many of whom have escaped forced and abusive marriages and all of whom are determined to escape poverty.
+Nasreen’s seamstresses and artisans sew beautiful handicrafts each day and, in the process, sew pieces of themselves back together, too.
+Nasreen has also launched a powerful public health initiative.
+She and the LWH women have made and given away hundreds of biodegradable, antibacterial sanitary pads to rural women and girls who cannot afford basic hygienic supplies.
+Additionally, Nasreen has led body image and women’s health workshops in cramped rural schools and villages for those who often suffer in both silence and stigma.

 Three other initiatives are also currently in operation through LWH.
 Her employees make backpacks out of hemp they grow themselves, then fill them with pencils, books, and art supplies and distribute them to children in rural villages.
 They also make reusable shopping bags that are distributed to stores, which in turn offer them to their customers as an alternative to plastic bags.
 And finally, LWH is known for its relief efforts in times of natural disasters.
 The LWH women are on the front lines distributing blankets, water, and other life-saving supplies to those whose homes and lives have been devastated.
 All of these materials — sanitary pads, backpacks, shopping bags, and relief supplies — are made possible through donations.